temporalio/documentation/blog/2021-09-21-intro-to-isolated-vm.md

 That's how the [Temporal Node SDK ensures Workflows can't interfere with each other](https://github.com/temporalio/sdk-node/blob/5a0f780b9cb4c0dae265c08ca99fbc1f58c4ab83/packages/worker/src/isolate-context-provider.ts#L32-L40).

 How does the Temporal Node SDK handle overwriting the `Date()` constructor?
-It doesn't use isolated-vm contexts, it instead compiles your Workflows with [Webpack](https://www.npmjs.com/package/webpack) and creates an [entry script that overrides `Date()` before your Workflow starts](https://github.com/temporalio/sdk-node/blob/004c2846fe4e4312eb2c424da477bc0c280d6c48/packages/worker/src/isolate-builder.ts#L101-L127).
+The Temporal Node SDK compiles your Workflows with [Webpack](https://www.npmjs.com/package/webpack) and creates an [entry script that overrides `Date()` before your Workflow starts](https://github.com/temporalio/sdk-node/blob/5a0f780b9cb4c0dae265c08ca99fbc1f58c4ab83/packages/worker/src/isolate-builder.ts#L89-L125).
 Webpack also bundles dependencies, which means your Workflows can use `import` statements.

 ## Takeaways for Writing Workflows in Node.js